Salix07/final-reality-Salix07/README.md

 Finally I would like to give thanks and credits for the images and sounds used in the project GUI.

-- I am very grateful to Riot Games as I used some images from their Youtube videos, which were retouched to leave them according to the game topic.
+- I am very grateful to Riot Games as I used some images from their Youtube videos, which were retouched to leave them according to the game esthetic.

 - Thanks to Game Freak and Nintendo for their distinctive sound at the time of pressing the buttons in the nostalgic Pokemon games, which was also used in this game.

-- Thanks to John Williams for his composition Duel Of Fates, which was used as background music in the combat scene.
+- Thanks to John Williams for his composition "Duel Of Fates", which was used as background music in the combat scene.

 - Thanks to Markus Persson and Mojang Studios for the sound when enemies and player characters take damage.

-- Thanks to Toshio Masuda for his composition Sadness and Sorrow, the eighth Soundtrack from the Naruto Original Soundtrack album, as a small fragment of it is used in the game's defeat scene.
+- Thanks to Toshio Masuda for his composition "Sadness and Sorrow", the eighth Soundtrack from the Naruto Original Soundtrack album, as a small fragment of it is used in the game's defeat scene.

 - And finally to Claudio Palma, for the unforgettable phrases he made when commenting on Alexis Sanchez's penalty that crowned Chile as champion of America in 2015, since a fragment of it is used in the game's victory scene.